Transformative Therapy Techniques in Cognitive Hypnotic Psychotherapy

 Motivational Interviewing (MI)

 MI is a client-centered, directive method for enhancing intrinsic motivation to change.
-CHP integrates MI techniques such as open-ended questions, reflective listening, and affirmations to resolve ambivalence and empower clients to make positive changes.
+CHP integrates MI techniques such as powerful questions, reflective listening, and affirmations to resolve ambivalence and empower clients to make positive changes.

 Techniques include: